What dividend stocks can offer

 A key element of most portfolios, they can be particularly useful when interest rates are low and markets are volatile

 INVESTORS TEND TO FOLLOW the ups and downs of the stock market closely, watching—and hoping—for price gains.
 But many overlook another potential source of returns: the dividends that many companies can pay their shareholders.

-Investors should always look at both price gains and dividend income when considering their total return, says Nick Giorgi, an investment strategist in the Chief Investment Office for Merrill and Bank of America Private Bank.
+Investors should always look at both price gains and dividend income when considering their total return, says Kirsten Cabacungan, an investment strategist in the Chief Investment Office for Merrill and Bank of America Private Bank.
 But there are a couple of other reasons that make dividend-paying stocks particularly useful.
 First, the income they provide can help to balance overall losses in an investor’s portfolio during periods of downside volatility.
 And in low-interest-rate environments, they can potentially offer a higher yield than Treasurys, CDs or even corporate bonds.

-Below, Giorgi offers more insights into the role that dividend-paying stocks could play in your portfolio.
+Below, Cabacungan offers more insights into the role that dividend-paying stocks could play in your portfolio.

 Dividends represent a payment by a company, typically made on a quarterly basis, to its shareholders from income generated by the business.
-“Generally, it’s larger, more mature companies that return capital to their shareholders in the form of dividends,” Giorgi says.
+“Generally, it’s larger, more mature companies that return capital to their shareholders in the form of dividends,” Cabacungan says.
 Smaller and growing companies tend to reinvest earnings back into their business.
 Dividends aren’t guaranteed, however.
 For instance, some dividend-paying companies have temporarily lowered or suspended dividends in response to earnings losses as a result of the coronavirus pandemic.

 There are two key roles that dividend-paying investments can play: providing investors with income to help meet immediate cash needs—something that retirees might increasingly look to them for, particularly in low-interest-rate environments—and offering potential downside defense during market sell-offs.
 “Companies that have consistently increased their dividends tend to be well-run businesses, which historically have weathered downturns and are more likely to have the ability to pay dividends consistently1,” Cabacungan says.
 It’s worth noting that investors close to retirement may not be able to experience the return potential of a dividend-paying stock over time.